cnnrznn/cnnrznn.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Connor Zanin and I am a PhD student at Northeastern University.
+My name is Connor Zanin and I am a graduate student at Northeastern University.
-My main research focus is distributed systems.
+My research focus is distributed systems.
 Computers fail, and I love to think about how applications can be _correct_ and _performant_ in the face of faults.
 Specifically, I am interested in the theoretical assumptions made by protocols, and how those affect real implementations.